stgibson/capstone_1_threatened_species/project_proposal.md

 ### Backlog

 The following is a list of backlog features for future versions of the project:
-* The user can choose to be notified of other users based on county, state, a specified radius from the user's location, region, or country
+* The user can choose to be notified of other users based on county, state, or a specified radius from the user's location
-* The server will determine which region the user is in based on the city the user is in
+* The server will determine which country the user is in based on the city the user is in
 * The user can also input a state or province, based on their country
 * When users are notified of each other, they can create a joint document to